MehmetOmercik/smart_elevator/README.md

 ## How to use

 #### <ins>Frontend</ins>

+Visit http://localhost:5173/ to interact with the frontend application.

 Simply press the lift buttons and the floor number aswell as the arrow direction colour should update depending on the button clicked.
 I will add more features later on...